Privacy Notice for Cheshire East Council

 How long we keep your personal information

-We keep personal information in line with its retention schedule which is based on retention guidelines for local authorities.
+We do not keep personal information any longer than necessary.
+We keep your information for a variety of different periods depending on the nature of the record but it is in line with our retention schedule based on retention guidelines for local authorities.
 You can see details of our retention guidelines on our information asset register.

 Your rights in relation to your personal information, including how to make a complaint